tombodders/Athlete-contract/README.md

 All .sol files can be deployed on remix.ethereum.org

 Copy the file of the contract you are trying to deploy into remix.
-Note the solidity version in the first line of code and match the solidity compiler.
+Note the solidity version in the first line of code and match the solidity compiler version.

 ![image](https://user-images.githubusercontent.com/31867189/129259628-0208aa22-db93-49a3-b88f-57b27b63a668.png) ![image](https://user-images.githubusercontent.com/31867189/129259667-597fd8f3-1a23-45bd-8af5-24e4db2760e9.png)

 Once compiled, you can deploy the contract from the deploy tab.
 ![image](https://user-images.githubusercontent.com/31867189/129259738-e151ad87-87e8-490f-b342-47501b01325e.png)

-One the deploy tag you there is an environment selector, the options are:
+On the deploy tag there is an environment selector, the options are:
 ![image](https://user-images.githubusercontent.com/31867189/129259806-974f7b56-3f03-408c-be15-ee5513bfe8ee.png)

 Javascript VM: Provides various accounts within remix that you can get test eth and test your contracts from.
 Not compatible with all functions.